 The distribution of non-native language (L2) speakers around the world reflects a very interesting mix of history, politics and economics.

-In the case of English, a massive three quarters of all speakers are non-native speakers, reflecting the language’s role as the modern day global linga franca and language of business.
+In the case of English, a massive three quarters of all speakers are non-native, reflecting the language’s role as the modern day global linga franca and language of business.
 This is undoubted due to the dominant global roles once played by Great Britain (“the empire on which the sun never sets”) and currently played by the United States (think Hollywood and Coca-Cola).
 English remains the language most commonly learned as a second language, with French as distant second.
+And English’s dominance doesn’t seem to be diminishing even in the face of global geopolitical trends.

 Indonesian (Bahasa Indonesia) with a non-native speaker share of 78%, is both similar to China and different.
 Bahasa Indonesia is the official of the Republic of Indonesia, which itself is an ethnically and linguistically diverse archipelago of 270 million people.
 It is estimated that in the region there are more than 700 indigenous languages and Bahasa had been used as the lingua franca in the region for centuries.
-The striking difference to China, where Mandarin is the language of the dominate Han Chinese, Bahasa Indonesia is based on Old Malay which is not originally from Indonesia at all but from Malaysia, and was spread by colonisers and foreign traders arriving from the west via the Malacca Straits .
+The striking difference to China, where Mandarin is the language of the dominate Han Chinese, Bahasa Indonesia was first spoken in Northern Sumatra, adopted on both sides of the Malacca Strait, and was spread by colonisers and foreign traders who first set up base along the Malacca Straits.
 Interesting Dutch, which was spoken widely during the colonial period, disappeared quickly with Indonesia’s independence and the formal adoption of Bahasa Indonesia as the national language.

 Hindi, for which L2 speaker make up 45%, is also similar to Indonesia and Chinese in that it serves as the national language of India, a country that remains extremely linguistically diverse.
 A legacy of her colonial past, English remains an important language in India where it is estimated that there are 125 million speakers, over ten percent of the country’s population and accounting for close to one quarter of all non-native English speakers in the world.